 benefit from modern medicine when needed, including natural hormonal treatments,

 and at the same time see menopause through the eyes of different cultures.
 Doing

-dreading the symptoms of menopause, we can take things a day at a time, laugh a
+of menopause, we can take things a day at a time, laugh a lot, and come

 At Women's Health Network, we know from experience that being conscious about lowering